On the Generalization Mystery in Deep Learning

 Therefore, in our experiments, we handle batch normalization in a different manner by appealing to Theorem~\ref{thm:stylized_mini_batching} which relates the coherence of mini-batch gradients $\alpha(\mathcal{W})$ to the coherence of per-example gradients $\alpha(\mathcal{V})$.
 We invert equation (\ref{eq:batchformula}) to get:

 where $k$ is the batch size.

 In this method, which we call the {\em imputed} method, to compute per-example coherence for $m$ examples, we compute the gradient of each batch in the usual manner for training, and then compute the coherence between the $m / k$ {\em batch gradients} from the definition.
 Finally, we {\em impute} a per-example coherence using (\ref{eq:inversebatchformula}).
-(When computing the corresponding $\ralpha$ for the imputed per-example gradients, we use the usual $m$ rather than $m / k$.)
+When computing the corresponding $\ralpha$ for the imputed per-example gradients we use $m$ for the sample size (rather than $m / k$).

 Note that Theorem~\ref{thm:stylized_mini_batching} is proven under the assumption that each mini-batch is constructed by picking examples at random {\em with} replacement, although in practice, for efficiency, mini-batches are constructed at random {\em without} replacement.
 However, in the case of networks that do not use batch normalization, when we compare the per-example coherences computed using the direct and the imputed methods, we find them to be in close agreement (for example, see \Cref{fig:alexnet_imagenet_direct_vs_imputed_000}).
 In our experiments we use the direct method wherever possible (that is, for networks without batch normalization) and resort to the imputed method where needed (for batch normalization).
 Note though that the imputed method is much more efficient than the direct method since it does not require the computation of per-example gradients.